DavidWSnow/DWS-BookTemp/README.md

     a.
 Setting up the environment on Mac or Windows PC.
     b.
-Starting a book project and producing a PDF file for viewing and printing on US letter (8.5″ x 11″) paper, and an EPUB 3 for viewing and submitting to Amazon.
+Starting a book project and producing a PDF file for viewing and printing on US letter (8.5″ x 11″) paper, and an EPUB 3 for viewing and submitting to Amazon. **Note:** Amazon now wants EPUB files for submission!
     c.
 Creating both the JPEG cover for an eBook and a PDF file for the front cover, back cover and spine of a paperback book.
     d.
 Final post processing for paperback printing.